schulmacher/krupton/docs/004_process_management_pm2.md

 The `--only` flag restricts execution to the named process, enabling developers to run only the services required for their current development context, reducing resource consumption.

 Alternatively, PM2 supports namespace-based operations using pattern matching.
-To manage all services within the market-data-simulator namespace:
+To manage all services within the external-bridge namespace:

 ```bash
 pm2 start "mds-*"